Ad Hoc: A group of individuals or organizations that have come together for the purpose of completing a single project.

 Project Director: The person responsible for coordinating the project, serving as the liaison with Ohio Humanities staff, and preparing interim and final reports.

 Sponsoring Organization: The nonprofit organization which submits the grant application, receives the grant award, sponsors the proposed humanities project, and is accountable for appropriate use of grant funds.
+This organization must make a substantive contribution to the success of the project.
 Also known as the “grantee.”

 Suspension: 1) The suspension of a grant is the temporary cancellation of federal sponsorship, including withdrawal of authority to incur expenditures against grant funds, pending corrective action by the grantee, or pending a decision for termination of the grant.
 2) The suspension of an individual or organization causes that party to be temporarily ineligible to receive any assistance and benefits from the federal government pending completion of investigation and legal proceedings as prescribed under agency regulations implementing Executive Order 12549.
 Such actions may lead to debarment of the grantee.